TypeHintsFun/sber-zvuk-downloader/README.md

 > Built with AI and I dont give a fuck about it.
-Just use,
+Just use.

 # Zvuk.com Downloader